sikumy/spearspray/README.md

 # _ldap._tcp.pdc._msdcs.fabrikam.local service = 0 100 389 DC01.fabrikam.local.
 ```

 The PDC-emulator FQDN will be shown in the service record (e.g., `DC01.fabrikam.local`).
 Use this value with SpearSpray's `-dc` parameter to ensure you're always querying the most authoritative source for `badPwdCount` values.
+If the PDC-emulator does not expose Kerberos (88/tcp) but another DC does, keep `-dc` on the PDC-emulator for accurate enumeration and point the spraying to the reachable KDC with `-kdc`.

 **Why use the PDC-emulator?**
 - **Highest badPwdCount values**: The PDC-emulator typically holds the most up-to-date and highest `badPwdCount` values due to its role in account lockout processing